akern40/ndarray-design/README.md

 So we've already got two generics, `A`, and `D`.

 `ndarray` currently (0.16.1) has a third generic parameter, `S`, for "storage".
-At the moment, that storage type serves to pack three concepts into `ArrayBase`: "raw" array types, view types, and shared array data via `Arc`.
+At the moment, that storage type serves to pack three concepts into `ArrayBase`: "raw" array types, view types, and shared array data via `Arc` and `Cow`.
 I'd like to argue that while the storage generic has an important place, the current implementation packs in too many ideas.
 In particular, the fact that an array is a view should not be considered part of storage, and should instead be handled by a separate struct.